Substra/substra/references/sdk.md

 raised.

-If `exist_ok` is true, `AlreadyExists` exceptions will be ignored and the existing asset will be returned.
+If `exist_ok` is true, `AlreadyExists` exceptions will be ignored and the existing asset key will be returned.

+This returns the key of the created asset.

 ## add_objective
 ```python